 In September 2010, the Robinson College of Business launched the Center for International Business Education and Research (CIBER).
 The grant, in part funded by the Department of Education, was one of three new awards authorized by the federal government in that cycle, which brought the total number of CIBERs in the U.S. to 33.

-Robinson’s CIBER is led by Dr. Tamer Cavusgil, who serves as executive director, and Dr. Ihsen Ketata, who serves as director.
+Robinson’s CIBER is led by Dr. Tamer Cavusgil, who serves as executive director, and Dawn Foster, who serves as managing director.
 A team of Robinson faculty members and several university units also help lead CIBER.Go to the CIBER website